 Enlisting the help of a qualified Katy estate planning and business law firm can help you to avoid these mistakes and can protect your personal assets against loss if your business is the target of a lawsuit.

-The legal professionals at The Law Office of Henry Jakob specialize in real estate law and civil litigation matters.
+The legal professionals at The Law Office of Henry Jakob are well seasoned in real estate law and civil litigation matters.
 Their experience in the business law field can help you make the right decisions when forming your company and ensuring that your personal assets are protected.
 Call us today at 832.879.2244 to discuss your case with one of our experienced legal professionals.
 We look forward to the opportunity to serve you and your company.